 Trust between teenagers and adults is essential if students are to make optimal use of the educational and social opportunities before them.
 That’s one reason I am vehemently opposed to Random Student Drug Testing (RSDT) and zero-tolerance policies, both of which erode the confidence required for young people to meaningfully engage with the adults who can most help them.

 The impulse to take decisive action to keep our children safe is understandable.
-But the decision this week by the Zionsville School District in Indiana to approve RSDT promotes a stigmatized view of people who use drugs, without any ultimate benefit to the people it ostensibly protects.
+But the decision this week by the the State of Ohio School Districts to approve RSDT promotes a stigmatized view of people who use drugs, without any ultimate benefit to the people it ostensibly protects.
 This is not the type of education we need.

-Indiana, where around half of all schools now have RSDT, is simply following the path of the 18 percent of schools nationally that already have it.
+Ohio’s high schools are simply following the path of the 18 percent of schools nationally that already have it.
 Proponents cite the 2002 Supreme Court ruling (BOE v.
 Earls) that upheld the constitutionality of RSDT in schools.
 My read of that ruling, however, is that it’s just for students involved in “competitive extra-curricular activities”—longhand for sports.
 The initial target was steroid use in athletes.
 But it’s estimated that up to 40 percent of school districts with RSDT selectively target other groups of students, and in many cases test the entire school.

 The process of urine testing is humiliating for young people.
-The money spent on the drug tests (Zionsville’s will cost $36 each) is money that can’t be spent on education.
+The money spent on the drug tests, estimated at $36 each, is money that can’t be spent on education.
 Positive test results are rare.
 But when they happen, the consequences for at-risk youth (particularly of color) can be devastating—including suspension from valuable activities; suspension or expulsion from educational institutions; and even removal from their families and communities due to involvement with the criminal justice system.

 You only have to recall the Riverside County, CA high school sting operation of 2012 for an example of how zero-tolerance can run amok.
 RSDT policies are one of the main contributors to the devastating “school -to-prison-pipeline” —a racially biased phenomenon that damages countless young lives, with many collateral costs for communities.